RyazanovAlexander/application.ocr/README.md

 Demo with a text recognition application.

 The app comes in two types of deployment:
-1) With two containers: wget (redundant, used for demo purposes only) and tesseract.
+1) With two containers: Wget (redundant, used for demo purposes only) and [Tesseract](https://github.com/tesseract-ocr/tesseract).
 In this scenario, an image is loaded with subsequent text recognition.

 ![diagram1](diagrams/diagram1.png)